ucsb-cs156-s22/s22-4pm-happycows/docs/oauth.md

 <img src="https://user-images.githubusercontent.com/1119017/149856193-512acb25-2bfc-4e53-991b-f61de37f1ed6.png" alt="Request Details" width="600" />

-Now, you'll see  the  URI that the app is expecting.
+Now, you'll see  the Redirect URI that the app is expecting.

 If you go back to the [Google Developer Console](https://console.cloud.google.com/) you can see what you really entered.

-For example, when I was getting this error message, it's because I put in this for my  URI:
+For example, when I was getting this error message, it's because I put in this for my Redirect URI:

 ![image](https://user-images.githubusercontent.com/1119017/149856340-98acd5e4-8712-4723-a899-e3bf2f06d3fa.png)